SuQichen777/DPDK-Dev/README.md

 After that, if you did not have `meson configure build -Dexamples=all` before, please use `meson configure build -Dexamples+=my_app` to add your application to the build.
 Then you can just run `ninja -C build` to build your application.
 Then you can run your application in the `dpdk-23.11/build/examples` directory.

 If you would like to write under other directories, please make sure you have included the correct path in the `meson.build` file in the corresponding directory and make the same operation as above to add your application to the build.
+My raft app is written under the `app` folder for your referrence as well.